NZSAG thanks you for your consideration in joining the Society and welcomes your involvement in the greater New Zealand glass community.

 As a member you have the opportunity to have your glass artwork included on the NZSAG website gallery including individual images of works and your artist statement and biography.
 There is a one-time upload fee of $20.00 and from there changes can be made as often as required at no further cost.
 The Society also keeps in touch between newsletters via email and Facebook – there are often important updates, which the NZSAG Committee disseminates with discretion.

 One of the biggest events for all Society members is the biennial conference – a two to three day experience of international guest speakers, lectures, workshops and fun events with fellow glassies from around the country.
-The Members Exhibition is now an annual event normally held at the prestigious Wallace Arts Centre Pah Homestead where you get to showcase and sell your glass work with other members from around the country – this year the exhibition will be held at the new national centre for glass; New Zealand Glassworks in Whanganui from 1st Dec 17 to 31st Jan 18.
+The Members Exhibition is now an annual event normally held at the prestigious Wallace Arts Centre Pah Homestead where you get to showcase and sell your glass work with other members from around the country – last year the exhibition was held at New Zealand Glassworks in Whanganui.

 Information on all the events and activities listed above comes to you via Glass Newsletter, email, Facebook or post (or a combination), so you will be well informed in advance.